cuemacro/chartpy/README.md

 to learn the low level details of each library.
 I've also created new stylesheets and formating to ensure that the default matplotlib styling looks more modern using Open Sans font.

-*Contributors for the project are very much welcome!*
+*Contributors for the project are very much welcome, sell below!*

 ```
 chart = Chart(df=df, chart_type='line', style=style)